datstartup/ubuntuopenbox/lessons/m53-office-apps-for-ubuntu-openbox.md

 If there is no user identified, every time you open a document, LibreOffice will assume it is a new user and direct you to the beginning.

 As a die hard user of spreadsheets, I only use Calc for "lite" spreadsheet work only.
-I am intensively depending on VBA/ GAS scripts (Visual Basic for Applications come with MS office & Google Apps Script come Google Apps).
-Only Microsoft Excel or Google Sheet can meet my requirement.
+I am intensively depending on VBA/ GAS scripts (Visual Basic for Applications come with MS office/ Google Apps Script come with Google Apps).
+Only Microsoft Excel or Google Sheet can meet my requirements.

 **LibreOffice Calc**